Aug 17, 2022

 Total estate administration tax: $3,000

-Here's how probate fees are calculated on a $850,000 estate in Ontario;
+Here's how probate fees are calculated on an $850,000 estate in Ontario;

 Total estate administration tax: $12,000

 If this calculation is still unclear, Clear Estate’s Ontario Probate Fee Calculator is here to remove all the guesswork based on the value of the estate.
-This will give you a quick snapshot of the probate fees you should expect to pay in Ontario, however, if you have any additional questions, you can always book a free consultation with Clear Estate.
+This will give you a quick snapshot of the probate fees you should expect to pay in Ontario.

 According to the attorney general of Ontario, these are the assets not subject to probate;